IBM-UrbanCode/Velocity-docs/docs/com.uvelocity.doc/topics/t_install_se_openShift.md

 # Installing as an OpenShift application

-The ID that you use must be able to make changes to the host environment.
+The ID that you use to install the product must be able to make changes to the host environment.
 The tools required by all installation scenarios include the following items:

+-   Docker installed on the host system.
--   Docker.
-The commands used during installation retrieve files and container images from remote locations.
-If you are unable to access the internet during installation, the install images will need to have been previously downloaded and placed in a Docker repository that the installation commands can access.
+-   Internet connection.
+During installation, files and container images are retrieved from remote locations.
+If you are unable to access the internet during installation, you can download the files beforehand and perform an offline installation.

+    **Note:** The installation files used for offline installation are not the same as those used for internet-connected installation.
+Ensure that you download the right file for you installation environment.

 -   IBM UrbanCode™ Deploy Version 6.2.3 and later.
 Although not strictly required, many UrbanCode™ Velocity features assume integration with UrbanCode Deploy.
 It doesn't matter which product you install first.

     If you are using an UrbanCode Deploy version prior to V6.2.5, you must install the patch located at the following website: [http://public.dhe.ibm.com/software/products/UrbanCode/plugins/ucsync/patches/ibmucd/](http://public.dhe.ibm.com/software/products/UrbanCode/plugins/ucsync/patches/ibmucd/).
 Select from the index the appropriate version that is installed on your computer.

     UrbanCode Velocity can connect to an UrbanCode Deploy server on the same network.
 If you install UrbanCode Velocity with Kubernetes, the Kubernetes cluster must be on the same network as the UrbanCode Deploy server.

--   Git and a GitHub account.

 In addition to the requirements for all installation scenarios, you need the following items: